-Madison is a second year Master’s Candidate in the Women’s and Gender History program at Sarah Lawrence College.
+Madison is a second year Master’s Candidate in the Women’s History program at Sarah Lawrence College.
 Her research interests include Civil Rights activism in Cleveland, Ohio and Black women’s activism in the United States.

 Let me take you back to 1942, only a few years after the Great Depression, in the midst of World War II.
 In many ways, the United States was struggling on the homefront.
 With no one to work the jobs that were too low paying to sustain the American dream, there was no way to meet the demands of consumers.
 In a quick fix to the lack of able-bodied laborers here in the states, millions of migrant workers from Mexico were welcomed with open arms to ensure that our agriculture industry continued despite feeling the effects of war.
 At that moment, the Bracero Program was born.
 Bracero in this context, which literally translates to “laborer” in Spanish, meant one who works with their hands.